cksystemsteaching/selfie/README.md

 // ----------------------------------------------------------------
 ```

 In this format the LSB of the immediate value is assumed to be `0` and thus ignored, extending the interval of immediate values to `-2^12 <= imm < 2^12` which is by one bit larger than the interval supported by the I-Format and the S-Format.
-The above condition `imm % 2 == 0` constrains the immediate value of `beq` instructions to even values only, that is, values with a remainder of `0` if divided by `2` or, in other words, values that are divisible by `2`.
+The above condition `imm % 2 == 0` constrains the immediate values of `beq` instructions to even values only, that is, values with a remainder of `0` when divided by `2` or, in other words, values that are divisible by `2`.

 Note that the immediate value of the `beq t0,zero,6[0x17C]` instruction is the even value `24`, not `6`, and certainly not `0x17C`.
 Try to decode the binary code `0x00028C63` of the instruction to see for yourself!
 The values `6` and `0x17C` are relative and absolute addresses, respectively, only shown for our convenience.
 They stand for branching forward by `6` instructions, that is, by `6 * 4 == 24` bytes, to the instruction at address `0x17C`.
 Recall that each instruction is encoded in `4` bytes.